I must tell you something in secret – I love Fernando Botero’s works. Many of his works were inspired by classic art. Or maybe...

 The first century of Mexico’s independence was a tumultuous period.
 It was marked by unstable political regimes, great economic inequality, and a loss of considerable territory in a war with the United States.
 It was the dictatorship of Porfirio Díaz that brought Mexico into the 20th century.
 However, this ended in 1911 at the start of the Mexican Revolution.
 Under the leadership of Pancho Villa and Emiliano Zapata, amongst others, the various factions managed to institute constitutional and agrarian reforms.
 These were implemented after a decade-long conflict that, according to some estimates, had resulted in around two million deaths.

-Siqueiros depicts this period in his mural ‘From the Dictatorship of Porfirio Díaz to the Revolution, The People in Arms’.
-In this work he traces how the extravagant and lavish lifestyle of the aristocracy did much to fuel the anger of the country’s exploited peasants at the start of the revolution.
+Siqueiros depicts this period in his mural From the Dictatorship of Porfirio Díaz to the Revolution, The People in Arms.
+In this work, he traces how the extravagant and lavish lifestyle of the aristocracy did much to fuel the anger of the country’s exploited peasants at the start of the revolution.

 “Los tres grandes” (or “the big three,” as they are known) dedicated their talents to presenting the history of their country from its origins.
-In so doing, they left a legacy which continues to inspire new generations of Mexican artists.
-Yet, at the same time they preserved an artistic tradition that lies at the very heart of that country’s cultural heritage.
+In so doing, they left a legacy that continues to inspire new generations of Mexican artists.
+Yet, at the same time, they preserved an artistic tradition that lies at the very heart of that country’s cultural heritage.
 Today, the influence of Rivera, Orozco, and Siqueiros can be seen throughout the country.
 This extends from the murals which decorate the villages of Zapatista rebels in the jungles of Chiapas to those lining the streets on neighborhood walls of Mexico City.